jessejacob19/fullstack_movie_app/README.md

 # fullstack_movie_app
-This is a basic fullstack crud app to cement my knoledge at eda
+This is a basic fullstack crud app to cement my knowledge at eda

+this is just CRUD practice with react-redux, adding new movies, removing movies, updating movies and rendering movies

+i might add database capibilites just for a refresher